Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/011-Handling-and-Logging-Errors.md

 By doing this, if we ever need to change how errors are handled, we only need to update the logic in one place.

 In Express, error-handling middleware should be registered **after all other middleware and route handlers**.

+# Remove Try Catch Block

+Even though we use middleware in Express, we still have to write `try/catch` blocks in every route handler to handle asynchronous errors.
+This becomes repetitive and distracts us from focusing on the actual business logic.

+To solve this, we can create a reusable `try/catch` wrapper (like a template) and use it for all route handlers.
+This way, we can keep our code clean and focus on writing the core logic without repeating error-handling code.